All of the oil from a deteriorating tanker moored off Yemen has been transferred, UN says | Headlines

 All of the oil from a deteriorating tanker moored off Yemen has been transferred, UN says

-The transfer of more than a million barrels of oil from an aging tanker moored off the coast of war-torn Yemen has been completed, avoiding an environmental disaster, the United Nations said on Friday.

-The transfer of more than a million barrels of oil from an aging tanker moored off the coast of war-torn Yemen has been completed, avoiding an environmental disaster, the United Nations said on Friday.
-In a statement, Deputy Spokesperson for the UN Secretary-General Farhan Haq said that the operation had prevented "monumental environmental and humanitarian catastrophe".
+The transfer of more than a million barrels of oil from an aging tanker moored off the coast of war-torn Yemen has been completed, avoiding an environmental disaster, the United Nations said Friday.
+In a statement, Farhan Haq, the deputy spokesman for U.N.
+Secretary-General Antonio Guterres, said the operation had prevented "monumental environmental and humanitarian catastrophe."
 An international team began siphoning the oil from the dilapidated vessel known as SOF Safer on July 25.
 All of the oil is now aboard a replacement tanker called Nautica.

+Before the transfer, the Safer carried four times as much oil than was spilled in the 1989 Exxon Valdez disaster off Alaska, one of the world's worst ecological catastrophes, according to the U.N.

-For years, international organisations and rights groups have warned of a potential spill or even an explosion from the tanker, which has not been maintained for years and has seawater in its engine compartment and damaged pipes.
+International organisations and rights groups warned for years of the potential for a spill or an explosion involved the tanker, which has not been maintained and has seawater in its engine compartment and damaged pipes.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)